GoogleCloudPlatform/anthos-config-management-samples/multi-cluster-access-and-quota/README.md

 ## Quota management

-In this example, each namespace includes a default ResourceQuota with a maximum set for CPU, memory, and pods.
+In this tutorial, each namespace includes a default ResourceQuota with a maximum set for CPU, memory, and pods.

 This default resource is managed in `config/all-clusters/all-namespaces/resource-quota.yaml` and inherited using a `kustomization.yaml` file for each namespace in each cluster.